mcylmz/windows_wsl2_udp_forwarder/README.md

 * **Bidirectional** (optional): Forwards replies from WSL2 back to the **last** sender observed on the Windows side for each port.
 * **Subnet filter** (optional): Accept only packets from a given CIDR (e.g., your LiDAR network).

+## Why this project?

+This forwarder was developed as part of a robotics project where a LiDAR sensor is physically connected to a Windows 10 machine.
+The LiDAR streams high‑rate UDP packets to the Windows adapter, but the robotics software stack (ROS 2) is running inside WSL2.
+Since WSL2 networking is isolated behind NAT, the LiDAR measurements cannot be accessed directly from Linux without additional routing.

+To solve this, I built this Python UDP forwarder.
+It captures the LiDAR’s UDP packets on Windows and relays them into WSL2 in real time, allowing ROS 2 nodes inside WSL2 to consume the measurements as if they were received natively.
+This design provides a simple, user‑space solution that requires no admin privileges, custom routes, or Windows firewall hacks, and is reliable enough for continuous LiDAR data streams.

 ## How it works

 ```mermaid